balena-io/debugging-masterclass/README.md

 including real delta downloads, minimal disk writes (for improved media wear) and other benefits for edge devices, in a small resource footprint.

-balenaEngine is responsible for the fetching and storage of application service images, as well as their execution as service containers, the creation of defined networks and creation and storage of persistent data to service volumes.
+balenaEngine is responsible for the fetching and storage of service images, as well as their execution as service containers, the creation of defined networks and creation and storage of persistent data to service volumes.
 As such, it is an extremely important part of balenaOS.